There’s something magical about the Balkans that we can’t quite put our finger on...

-We’ve been running tours throughout Croatia and the Mediterranean for the past seven years, so we like to think we’re somewhat of an expert on the area!
+Through our affiliation with Sail Croatia and our strong cultural connections with the Mediterranean, we like to think we’re somewhat of an expert on the area!
 Somewhat off the beaten track, however well worth the journey, the below are the towns you simply must check out this Summer!

 Known as the gateway to Meteora, Kalambaka is an authentic, modern village at the base of the Meteora mountains.
 During the German Occupation of Greece in 1943, the town was burnt to the ground by the German army and was then rebuilt after the war ended.
 It is a town of rich history and important monuments and also has a number of hotels, restaurants, cafes and shops.

 The monasteries of Meteora are a geological phenomenon not to be missed – there are countless theories as to how these giant rock formations came about, yet none of them have been proven.
 Monks originally settled here from the 11th century and out of 24 original monasteries that were built, only 6 are active today and a small number of monks or nuns still reside here.

 Tirana is Albania’s lively capital and is the centre of Albania’s cultural, economical and governmental activity.
 Once a communist city, Tirana’s history dates back to paleolithic times, with ancient monuments and works of art represented throughout the city.

 Over time, Tirana has transformed into a colourful, charming metropolis with a buzzing nightlife.
 Albanian locals are very friendly towards visitors, with being invited for a coffee one of the local customs.
 In the city centre is Skanderburg Square, with a large bronze statue of Skanderburg on horseback and the Et’hem Bey Mosque.
 The National Historic Museum can also be found here.